Peak fire season runs from late winter into spring and that has the Florida Forest Service on high alert.

 Crews have been systematically conducting controlled burns across the state in an effort to prevent wildfires over the next few months.

-A drier-than-usual start to the year has helped spark more than 650 wildfires across the state already.
+A drier-than-usual start to the year has already sparked more than 650 wildfires across the state.

 Judith Tear is a fire mitigation specialist for the Florida Forest Service.
-She says cooler temperatures also mean more campfires, and that's a concern.
+She says cooler temperatures also mean more campfires and that's also a concern.

-"Most of the fires that we're responding to, people think that their fire is out, they've sprayed a hose on it and they went to bed at night and it's dried out," she said.
-"Because of the humidity it sparks back up again and it gets out and your liable for any damage that's done by your fire."
+"Most of the fires that we're responding to people think that their fire is out, they've sprayed a hose on it and they went to bed at night, and its dried out and because of the humidity it sparks back up again and it gets out and your liable for any damage that's done by your fire."

-About 10 percent of wildfires are caused by lighting; the other 90 percent are started by people.
+About 10 percent of wildfires are caused by lighting; the other 90 percent are started by humans.

 Tear says people can help mitigate the damage by moving anything that can be fuel for fires away from their homes.